Camera giant Nikon has suggested that smartphones are helping to enhance the dedicated camera market, not hindering it as previously thought.

 “The leap in consumers’ camera upgrades has become much bigger,” Zurab Kiknadaze, Nikon’s European Product Manager said discussing the impact of smartphones on the camera scene.

 He added: “While in the past we were seeing people make more gradual upgrades, now people make bigger leaps.
-It’s now not surprising for smartphone users to go from their smartphone cameras to more premium ones.”

 Although looking at the lighter effects smartphones are having on the camera market, Kiknadaze has also addressed the negative side of things.